-4.4 Special Warnings and Precautions for Use
+4.4.
+Special warnings and precautions for use

-Serious and occasionally fatal hypersensitivity reactions (including anaphylactoid and severe cutaneous adverse reactions) have been reported in patients receiving therapy with beta-lactams.
-Before initiating therapy with sulbactam sodium/ampicillin sodium IM/IV, careful inquiry should be made concerning previous hypersensitivity reactions to penicillins, cephalosporins, carbapenems or other beta-lactam agents.
-If an allergic reaction occurs, sulbactam sodium/ampicillin sodium IM/IV must be discontinued and appropriate alternative therapy instituted.
+Serious and occasionally fatal hypersensitivity (anaphylactic) reactions have been reported in patients on penicillin therapy including sulbactam sodium/ampicillin sodium IM/IV.
+These reactions are more apt to occur in individuals with a history of penicillin hypersensitivity and/or hypersensitivity reactions to multiple allergens.
+There have been reports of individuals with a history of penicillin hypersensitivity who have experienced severe reactions when treated with cephalosporins.
+Before therapy with a penicillin, careful inquiry should be made concerning previous hypersensitivity reactions to penicillins, cephalosporins and other allergens.
+If an allergic reaction occurs, the drug should be discontinued and the appropriate therapy instituted.